Infection risk and neutropenia

 Your healthcare team will also give you advice on how to minimise your risk of getting an infection.
 They may provide you with a treatment alert card or diary which explains this in more detail.

-See also our information on what to do if you have coronavirus symptoms.
+See also our information on coronavirus.

 Basic hygiene tips